 Driver's Caps- Pure Style, Perfect Comfort

-Finally, providing an often narrower, more fitted version of flat hats is a cap known by various names: cabbie hats, driving hats, scally caps and duckbill caps.
+Finally, providing an often narrower, more fitted version of men’s flat caps is a hat known by various names: cabbie hats, driving hats, scally caps, and duckbill caps.
 Originally a favorite among those who drove for a living, the driver's cap is a working man's hat.
 Its slight upturn to its brim earned it the additional appellation of duckbill cap.
-However, regardless of the name used, this little hat has a life of its own now, accenting suits, overcoats and even pea coats.
+However, regardless of the name used, this little hat has a life of its own now, accenting suits, overcoats, and even pea coats.
 Epitomizing unmitigated swagger as he rocked a scally cap, Will Smith combined a hat in solid black and tweed with a suit and tie as well as a single diamond earring.
 That's singular style.

 For the laid-back man for whom looking good is a given but spending time on it is not, the flat hat is the one every time.
-Flat caps and hats are referred to by many names, such as:
+You’ll often find flat caps for sale going by many names, such as: